velasciraptor/Election-Analysis/README.md

 ![](Resources/candidate_info.png)

--**Which candidate won the election, what was their vote count, and what was their percentage of the total votes?**
+- **Which candidate won the election, what was their vote count, and what was their percentage of the total votes?**
 The candidate with the most votes was Diana DeGette.
 She had 272,892 votes, meaning her voters account for 73.8% of the total votes.

 ## Election-Audit Summary: